radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 | RADIUS/TLS | 2083/tcp | "radsec" |
 | RADIUS/DTLS | 2083/udp | "radius/dtls" |

-RADIUS/(D)TLS does not use separate ports for authentication, accounting and dynamic authorization changes.
+RadSec does not use separate ports for authentication, accounting and dynamic authorization changes.
 The source port is arbitrary.
 For considerations regarding the multi-purpose use of one port for authentication and accounting see {{radius_packets}}.

-RADIUS/(D)TLS peers MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.
+RadSec peers MUST NOT use the old RADIUS/UDP or RADIUS/TCP ports for RADIUS/DTLS or RADIUS/TLS.

 ## Detecting Live Servers

-RADIUS/(D)TLS implementations MUST utilize the existence of a TCP, TLS or DTLS connection where applicable in addition to the application-layer watchdog defined in {{!RFC3539, Section 3.4}} when determining liveliness of each connection.
+RadSec implementations MUST utilize the existence of a TCP, TLS or DTLS connection where applicable in addition to the application-layer watchdog defined in {{!RFC3539, Section 3.4}} when determining liveliness of each connection.

 As RADIUS is a "hop-by-hop" protocol, proxies hide information about the topology downstream to the client.
 While the client may be able to deduce the operational state of the next-hop (i.e. proxy), it is unable to determine the operational state of any hops beyond it.
 This is particularly problematic for topologies that aggregate multiple routes for differing realms behind a proxy where the absence of a reply could lead to a client to incorrectly deduce that the proxy is unavailable when the cause was an unresponsive downstream hop for a single realm.
 This effect may also be seen on a home servers that uses differing credential backends for each realm they service.

-To avoid these issues, RADIUS/(D)TLS clients MUST mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:
+To avoid these issues, RadSec clients MUST mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:

 * The network stack indicates that the connection is no longer viable; such as the destination being no longer unroutable.
 * The transport layer, D(TLS), provides no usable connection